Whitney McDermott, AIA

-Whitney and her husband, Ross, welcomed daughter Mavis in the Summer of 2019 and a son, Harlan, in 2021.
-Whitney also enjoys gardening with her husband, making silly collages that encourage smiling, and swimming in the ocean, hiking, and biking as much as possible.
+Whitney and her husband, Ross, have three young children together.
+Whitney also enjoys gardening, running, making silly collages that encourage smiling, and swimming in the ocean, hiking, and biking as much as possible.

 bookshelf